 Located in sparsely populated south-east Cornwall between the villages of Herodsfoot and Couch's Mill, equidistant from the historic towns of Liskeard, Lostwithiel and Fowey.
 Stay in one of two cottages, farmhouse b&b or either of the two Mongolian yurts.
 Each cottage sleeps five in three bedrooms.
 Both yurts have one double bed.
-Two rooms available in the b&b with WiFi.
+Two rooms available in the b&b.
 Two wild meadow camping pitches.

 Mentioned in the Domesday book of 1086 Manor Cottage is tucked away in this rural setting, situated at the end of a wild flowered lane within a private walled garden.
 This cottage has three bedrooms, a bathroom, additional shower room and accommodates five persons.
 The sitting room has local slate flagstone floors, ancient beams and a wood burner.
 A wide door leads into the dining room giving the impression of one large room when open.
 The room also has a piano and french doors accessing the walled garden.
 The kitchen is extremely well equipped alternatively discover a local restaurant and take advantage of the babysitting service.
 All linen and towels are supplied.
 Wi-Fi

 Cowslip Cottage has stunning exposed stone with lime mortar exterior.
 Farmhouse kitchen with large scrubbed pine table.
 Red leather Habitat Sofas in the sitting room.
 Three bedrooms, sleeps five.
 Views of fields, meadows and garden from every window.
 Wi-Fi

 Our Yurt is set in a long grass meadow with fruit trees, wild flowers and views over patchwork fields.
 The interior is fresh and uncluttered with rustic and contemporary furnishing.
 A futon bed with thick mattress on wooden floorboards give the comfort of an extra special bedroom.
 The Yurt does have electricity.